su8code/springBootThymeleaf_CRUD/README.md

 ![upload size limit](https://user-images.githubusercontent.com/88676535/166115837-fc89059d-1c63-4720-8f05-210fce6b4470.png)

-### All of our Spring Boot API Endpoints are listed bellow
+### All of our Spring Boot API endpoint's are listed bellow

 #### Upload a new Users Profile Picture